 Factors that affect the funded status of the Fund, as well as the funding deficit or surplus, are investment returns; trends in the number of participants compared to the assumptions made; changes in benefit provisions; and changes in contributions to the Fund.
 Each of these factors is monitored closely by the Pension Board through the actuarial valuation, the biennial experience analysis and the advice of the Committee of Actuaries and the Consulting Actuary.
 Regarding the Asset and Liability Management study conducted in 2019, it was concluded that the Fund is expected to continue to be well funded throughout the 30-year projection with the strategic asset allocation targeted by the Office of Investment Management (OIM).
-In addition, with this investment strategy, there is a high probability that the current 23.7% contribution rate will be sufficient to meet ongoing funding requirements over this period.
+In addition, with this investment strategy, there is a high probabilsufficient to meet ongoing funding requirements over this period.
 Furthermore, due to the maturity of the plan, achieving the Office's investment objective of 3.5% per annum in real return is the most important factor in maintaining the Fund's healthy funded status.